 Reading several articles about Tropea and the surrounding area, it seemed to be the perfect destination.
 People where telling that costs for accommodation and food are reasonable and locals very friendly.
 Destination one checked.

-On the 24. of June I arrived in Frankfurt after a nonstop flight from Chengdu with Air China.
+On the 24th of June I arrived in Frankfurt after a nonstop flight from Chengdu with Air China.
 In the evening after exchanging the suitcase with a backpack, I headed with my daughters to the railway station to get the train to Düsseldorf.
-Our flight took of as scheduled, early morning on the 25th.
+Our flight took off as scheduled, early morning on the 25th.
 We reached Lamezia Terme and took the train to Tropea.
-Beside waiting 1.5 hours for the train, everything went very well as planned.
-Finally, around noon time we arrived at our Hotel and could find some sleep.
+Aside from waiting 1.5 hours for the train, everything went very well as planned.
+Finally, around noon time we arrived at our hotel and could find some sleep.

 Hotel Giardino Marchese D'Altavilla